srajan1202/elastic-hackathon/readme.md

 3. Multi-Agent AI System: Specialized agents for different data processing tasks
 4. Intelligent Summarization: Automatic generation of concise result summaries

-Here’s a draft deployment document you can refine for your team:

 ---

 # Build and Deploy Project on AWS